Lalit1112/obsidian-ai-assistant/README.md

 Prompt mode allows you to use a selected piece of text from your note as input for the assistant.
 From here you can ask the assistant to translate, summarize, generate code etc.

 **Model Selection**: Choose different AI models for individual queries without changing your default settings.
-Select from OpenAI, Anthropic Claude, or Google Gemini models per request.
+Select from OpenAI GPT-5 series, Anthropic Claude, Google Gemini, or Groq Cloud models per request.

 **Critique Mode**: Enable a second AI model to analyze and provide feedback on the primary response.
 After receiving the initial response, wait 60 seconds for detailed critique with bullet-point feedback on accuracy, missing elements, clarity, and improvements.